 Jazz Times, Jazziz, Cadence, Coda, The Mississippi Rag, Jazz Forum, Jazz News, The Jazz Report, Planet Jazz, Jazz Now and Jazz

 Improv.
-These days I write regularly for Jazz Times, Jazziz and The Los Angeles Jazz Scene.
+These days I write regularly for Jazz Inside, Downbeat, Jazziz, Los Angeles Jazz Scene and The Jazz Rag.

 In addition, I offer a variety of services for jazz and blues performers.
 Check out the Musicians' Corner for more information.